Jacquie Petrusma

 Jacqueline Anne Petrusma (née Harper; born 23 March 1966) is an Australian politician.
-She was a Liberal Party of Australia member of the Tasmanian House of Assembly from 2010 to 2022, representing the electorate of Franklin, and served as a minister in the governments of Will Hodgman, Peter Gutwein and Jeremy Rockliff.
+She is a Liberal Party member of the Tasmanian House of Assembly since 2024, representing the electorate of Franklin, having previously represented the electorate from 2010–2022.
+Petrusma has served as a minister in the governments of Will Hodgman, Peter Gutwein and Jeremy Rockliff.
+She currently serves as the 36th Speaker of the Tasmanian House of Assembly, having been elected to the position on 19 August 2025.

+Personal life

 The daughter of Barry Harper, a former state cricketer, she was born in Launceston, Tasmania, and worked as a registered nurse before becoming involved in politics.
 She is married to a nephew of former MLC Hank Petrusma.

 Petrusma was educated at Glen Dhu Primary School, Kings Meadows High School, Launceston College and the University of Tasmania, where she graduated with a Bachelor of Commerce (Marketing) in 1995.
 She has one child from her first marriage, has three children from her second.

+Politics

 She stood for the Senate in the 2004 federal election as a Family First Party candidate, coming close to defeating the Greens' Christine Milne on preferences.
 She contested the Senate again for the party at the 2007 election, but was unsuccessful.
-In 2009, she became a member of the Liberal Party and was endorsed as a candidate for Franklin at the 2010 state election, defeating Clarence City Councillor Tony Mulder for the second Liberal seat.